 Michigan Court Says Resident Relative Laws Apply To Motorcycle Accidents Too

-Even if the people riding the motor vehicle does not have a no-fault policy of their own, a recent Michigan Court of Appeals decision says they may be able to file an insurance claim with the insurer of a household family member.
+Even if the people riding the motor vehicle do not have a no-fault policy of their own, a recent Michigan Court of Appeals decision says they may be able to file an insurance claim with the insurer of a household family member.

 In Hmeidan v State Farm Mut Auto Ins Co, Mr. Hmeidan was injured in a motor vehicle accident while test driving a used motorcycle.
 He did not own any vehicles or have any no-fault insurance of his own.
 However, he lived part-time with his mother, who own two vehicles insured by State Farm.
 Michigan No-Fault law and State Farm’s no-fault policy both allowed for coverage of a person living with the policy holder who was related by blood, adoption, or marriage.
 After considering a question over priority between Progressive, which insured the motorcycle, and State Farm, the court said the deciding factor was whether Ms. Hmeidan counted as a resident relative.
 If she was, State Farm would be the higher priority insurance provider responsible for covering Mr. Hmeidan’s medical expenses.